kevinhenryburke/scalegitbook/installation/PackageOverview.md

 2. The __Microscope Demo App__.
 This is used for learning and playing with Microscope.
 It contains visual examples demonstrating key features on tuning the application.
 This is a demo and should never be installed in any org on the path to production.

 3. The __Microscope Analytics__ App.
 This contains analytics dashboards for Microscope for Performance, Connections and Forensics.
-This is a production app but is optional and can only be used if Tableau CRM licenses are available in the production org.
+This is a production app but is optional and can only be used if *CRM Analytics* licenses are available in the production org.
 ### Dependencies:

 1. The Microscope App is self-contained and has no dependencies